CreareGuru/rustdesk_download/README.md

 A lightweight HTML + JavaScript snippet that automatically displays the **latest RustDesk release downloads** for all supported operating systems and architectures — directly from the [RustDesk GitHub releases](https://github.com/rustdesk/rustdesk/releases).

-This page stays **up to date automatically** with each new RustDesk version.
+This snippet **stays up to date automatically** with each new RustDesk version.
 No manual updates required!

 ---